-METALS-London copper edges up after brighter U.S. jobs report
+METALS-London copper holds ground after brighter U.S. jobs report

 Most active ShFE tin

-(Reporting by Melanie Burton; Additional reporting by Tom Daly in Beijing; Editing by Sunil Nair and Joseph Radford)
+Reporting by Melanie Burton; Additional reporting by Tom Daly in Beijing; Editing by Joseph Radford and Richard Pullin